jabbott7335/security-context/README.md

     Ranges:					<none>
 ```

 You will notice that although with this policy set the host allows `Privilege Escalation` ie. running as a specific user such as `root` within the container, OpenShift safeguards access to the host by forbidding the pod to access its network, ports, process ID namespace and the host IPC namespace.
-Security context constraints should be tailored specifically to workload to provide only specific relaxation of contraint as required by the workload.
+Security context constraints should be tailored specifically to workload to provide only specific relaxation of constraint as required by the workload.

 ## Summary

-OpenShift and Kubernetes provide a thourogh and well thought out method for running workload in a secure manner.
+OpenShift and Kubernetes provide a thorough and well thought out method for running workload in a secure manner.
 By using security context, security context constraints properly along side projects and service accounts, you can run a variety of workload in a very secure and predictable manner.
 It is important to understand security context constraints and develop a standard set of policy and procedures for applying scc when exceptions to `restricted` are required.
 Scanning container images for vulnerabilities provides a first line of defense, but falls short of understanding how the container interacts within its pod and the cluster.
-By using these tools properly we can safely run workload that has priveleged internal activity.
-Not using these tools correctly may unecessarily relax security for workloads that otherwise are compliant.
+By using these tools properly we can safely run workload that has privileged internal activity.
+Not using these tools correctly may unnecessarily relax security for workloads that otherwise are compliant.